 *Update: as of 2019, the Kalalau Trail is closed indefinitely due to flooding damage.
 You can check the official website to learn more here.

 While I have yet to take an open door helicopter over the natural wonder (weather related,) I can say that to me, seeing the Napali Coast from the water was a completely different and worthwhile experience.

 The Best Napali Coast Boat Tour

 All I can recommend is what I know.
 I booked my trip with Holo Holo Charters, one of a few Napali Coast boat tours.
 They’re the only company who goes out to Ni’ihau (a restricted island off the coast) but unfortunately my group was unable to go (again, weather related!)
 And I recommend being prepared for seasickness – though I fortunately wasn’t affected, it is more common than not to be very sick due to the swells of the journey.
 They’re upfront that the boat ride is far from smooth most days, but believe me when I say it is completely worth it.

-Hiking is a great way to see Napali, but unless you’re prepared to take the overnight journey on the Kalalau Trail (11 miles, permit required, named one of the most dangerous hikes in the world…) a morning trip on a boat will give you the best access to views that will make your eyes widen in awe of a place so beautiful it seems unreal…
+Hiking is a great way to see Napali, but unless you’re prepared to take the overnight journey on the Kalalau Trail (11 miles, permit required, named one of the most dangerous hikes in the world, *currently closed*…) a morning trip to the Napali Coast on a boat will give you the best access to views that will make your eyes widen in awe of a place so beautiful it seems unreal…

 (And maybe check the weather first.)

 Also, need a Kauai Itinerary?

 Or perhaps you’re looking for where to eat in Kauai?